rumpledelf/armadillosandwich/contact.md

 permalink: /contact/
 ---

-There was once a contact form here, but due to issues with spam it has been removed.
-But you can contact Armadillo Sandwich in other ways:
+There was once a contact form here, but since you can contact Armadillo Sandwich in lots of other places, I removed it.
+So, here's a list of some other contact channels:

 <ul>
   <li>By phone, 0429 670 284</li>
   <li>On <a href="https://au.linkedin.com/in/stanleyr">LinkedIn</a></li>
   <li>On <a href="https://www.drupal.org/user/173054/view">Drupal.org</a></li>
+  <li>Through <a href="http://tendthedrop.com/contact">Tend the Drop's contact form</a> if you're after Drupal maintenance</li>
   <li>Or even via <a href="https://twitter.com/RumpledElf">Twitter</a>.</li>
 </ul>

-The best time for a face-to-face meeting is generally over breakfast or after work in the Sydney CBD.
+We're based out of <a href="http://www.hubaustralia.com">Hub Sydney</a> in Darlinghurst, just up from Hyde Park if you want to have a face-to-face talk.